mrciolino/wiki-backup/Events/arrival-in-trelston.md

 The party arrives in the small fishing village of Trelston.
 They get involved in some situations with a guardison, a horrible creature, and badgers.
 Upon arrival the caravan pays the party for their protection.

 ## The Party Take Care of Individual Things
 While in the village, the party have very different ideas on what to do next.

-On the village dock, Frederina met her warlock patron.
-A giant faceless tentacled thing which she now serves.
+Frederina, Os, and Drakham hang around the docks.
+Suddenly Frederina's patron, a giant faceless tentacled golden lobster, appears to Frederina.
+A void portal opens, and Os and Drakham join Kat in jumping into the void, encountering lots of teeth and evil patron vibes.
+Federina accepts servitude to her patron.
+Os and Drakham agree to help her out as well.

 Bazzert almost started a fight with the locals over them not having a magic staff for him to buy